-These reptiles are aptly named: The nose actually does resemble that of a pig, with nostrils at the front of a fleshy, protruding snout.
-The pig-nosed turtle’s carapace (shell) and limbs may be gray to olive green.
+These reptiles are aptly named; they have a fleshy, protruding snout with nostrils at the front.
+The pig-nosed turtle’s carapace (shell) and limbs are gray to olive green.
 Its plastral (bottom shell) color is light—white, cream or yellowish.
 Males have larger tails than the females, making them easy to identify.

 Females lays their eggs in nests dug into sandbars that are exposed during the dry season.
 The eggs develop fully but do not hatch until exposed to the first rains of the wet season.

-Pig-nosed turtles are omnivorous but prefer more plant than animal matter.
+Pig-nosed turtles are omnivorous but prefer to eat plants more than animal matter.
 Their natural diet is mostly made up of the fruit and leaves of the wild fig.